krilleellerstoffe/PNumberValidator/README.md

 - A valid **Personnummer** (personal number) or **Samordningsnummer** (coordination number)
 - A valid **Organisationsnummer** (organization number)

 If the input is valid, a message is printed confirming the type of number and its validity.
-If the input is invalid, an error message specifying the reason is shown.
+If the input is invalid, an error message specifying the reason is logged.

 ### Validation Process